The 29 Best Things to do in Downtown Toronto

 28. Explore Algonquin Park

 Algonquin Provincial Park contains forests, rivers and numerous lakes and is the perfect destination for adventure activities including hiking, canoeing, snowshoeing and swimming.
-Explore Canada’s oldest provincial park on a Adventure Tour to Algonquin Park from Toronto, which includes a 3-hour Booth’s Rock Trail hike, swim around Popcorn Island, and a guided canoe around Canoe Lake.
+Explore Canada’s oldest provincial park on an Adventure Tour to Algonquin Park from Toronto, which includes a 3-hour Booth’s Rock Trail hike, swim around Popcorn Island, and a guided canoe around Canoe Lake.
 There are plenty of wildlife spotting opportunities too where you might see animals such as moose, black bears, beavers, wild turkeys and turtles.

 29. Take a Haunted Night Walk